 Unit of Baseline Benchmark Outcome Benchmark

-Measurement Unemployed Heads(s) of households unemployed prior to implementation of the activity (number) Expected Heads(s) of households unemployed after implementation of the activity (number) Actual Heads(s) of households unemployed after implementation of the activity (number) Achieved?
-Outcome meets or exceed the benchmark

-15 12 5 Benchmark met

-Unemployed Percentage of total work-able households unemployed prior to implementation of the activity (percentage) Expected percentage of total work-able households unemployed after implementation of the activity (percentage) Actual percentage of total work-able households unemployed after implementation of the activity (percentage) Outcome meets or exceed the benchmark

-20% 15% 2% Benchmark met

-SS#4: Increase in Positive Outcomes in Er nployment Status Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Number of households receiving TANF assistance (decrease) Households receiving TANF assistance prior to implementation (number) Expected number of households receiving TANF assistance after implementation of the activity (number) Actual households receiving TANF assistance after implementation of the activity (number) Outcome meets or exceed the benchmark 30 20 31 (actual HCV Households impacted by activity in 2015) Households receiving TANF were greater than originally anticipated.

-SS#5: Households Assisted by Services that Increase Self-Sufficiency Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Number of Households Expected number of Actual number of Outcome meets or households receiving self- households households exceed the receiving services sufficiency services receiving self- receiving self- benchmark aimed to increase prior to sufficiency services sufficiency services self-sufficiency implementation of after after (increase) implementation of implementation of the activity (number) the activity (number) the activity (number) 0 357 367 Benchmark met

-SS#8: Households Transitioned to Self-Sufficiency

-Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

-Number of Households Expected Actual number of Outcome meets or
+Unemployed Heads(s) of Expected Heads(s) Actual Heads(s) of Outcome meets or

-households transitioning to households households exceed the
+households of households households exceed the

-transitioned to self- self-sufficiency transitioning to self- transitioning to self- benchmark

-sufficiency prior to sufficiency after sufficiency after
+unemployed prior unemployed after unemployed after benchmark

-(increase) implementation of implementation of implementation of
+to implementation implementation of implementation of

-the activity the activity the activity
+of the activity the activity the activity

 (number) (number) (number)

-531 600 331 Outcome reflects

-partial year data

-due to mid-year

-implelmentatin
+15 12 8 Benchmark met

+Unemployed Percentage of total Expected Actual percentage Outcome meets or

+work-able percentage of total of total work-able exceed the

+households work-able households benchmark

+unemployed prior households unemployed after

+to implementation unemployed after implementation of

+of the activity implementation of the activity

+(percentage) the activity (percentage)

+(percentage)

+20% 15% 1% Benchmark met

+SS#4: Increase in Positive Outcomes in Employment Status

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Measurement Achieved?

+Number of Households Expected number of Actual households Outcome meets or households receiving TANF households receiving TANF exceed the receiving TANF assistance prior to receiving TANF assistance after benchmark assistance implementation assistance after implementation of (decrease) (number) implementation of the activity the activity (number) (number) 30 20 53 Benchmark unmet

+SS#5: Households Assisted by Services that Increase Self-Sufficiency Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
+Number of Households Expected number of Actual number of Outcome meets or households receiving self- households households exceed the receiving services sufficiency services receiving self- receiving self- benchmark aimed to increase prior to sufficiency services sufficiency services self-sufficiency implementation of after after (increase) the activity implementation of implementation of (number) the activity the activity (number) (number) 0 357 566 Benchmark met

+SS#8: Households Transitioned to Self-Sufficiency Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
+Number of Households Expected Actual number of Outcome meets or households transitioning to households households exceed the transitioned to self- self-sufficiency transitioning to self- transitioning to self- benchmark sufficiency prior to sufficiency after sufficiency after (increase) implementation of implementation of implementation of the activity the activity the activity (number) (number) (number) 531 600 505 Benchmark unmet benchmarks, etc. will be reviewed and revised, as needed, during 2017.
+Another factor impacting this feature is the revision to the waitlist which removed a work priority for non-elderly/disabled households.
+As a result, applicants are housed on a first come/first serve basis.
+This practice appears to have resulted in housing less households with wage income and lower incomes overall.